5cover/uniqenum/Uniqenum.md

    - Unit tests: small N values compile and fail correctly on intentional duplicates.
    - Stress tests: generate 10k-100k small headers and test compile-time usage to ensure macro-parameter limits and preprocessor time are acceptable.

-## Complexity and resource expectations
+### Complexity and resource expectations

 - For k=3 recursion:
-  - Top-level emitted parameter count per level = ((k-1)N = 2N) tokens representing identifiers.
-The total emitted identifiers across the whole recursion tree is roughly (O(N \* \text{depth})) but depth ≈ 35 for 1e6 so worst-case emitted tokens ≈ (70N) ident tokens if you literalize everything.
+  - Top-level emitted parameter count per level = $(k-1)N = 2N$ tokens representing identifiers.
+The total emitted identifiers across the whole recursion tree is roughly $O(N \* \text{depth})$ but depth ≈ 35 for 1e6 so worst-case emitted tokens ≈ $70N$ ident tokens if you literalize everything.
 In reality your generator will reuse helpers and `base_B`, so emitted file size will be far smaller.

 - Preprocessor limits:
   - C compilers have limits on macro argument count and macro expansion depth.
 Keep `base_B` small to avoid giant immediate macros.
 The recursion keeps any single macro's parameter count bounded by `N` only at top-level call site, which is unavoidable if you want `AREUNIQ_N(a1..aN)` syntax.
-If N itself is huge (1e6), that single call will be enormous and likely hit compiler limits.
+If N itself is huge $1e6$, that single call will be enormous and likely hit compiler limits.
 Practical constraint: avoid requiring a single macro with 1e6 parameters.
 Instead require the user to break calls into chunks or provide a wrapper that generates the call site with generated identifier lists.
 (The generator can also emit a special `AREUNIQ_1e6` that has fewer parameters by shifting some grouping into nested macros so top-level call sites remain manageable.)
   - Recommendation: set a practical cap on `max_N` for a single macro call (e.g. 65535 or the compiler’s limit).
 For larger semantic N, provide a different API that uses multiple `_Static_assert` calls across grouped enum fragments.

-## Practical recommendations (defaults)
+### Practical recommendations (defaults)

 - Use k = 3 everywhere.
-It is cost-optimal (2N) and depth is tiny for N ≤ 1e6.
+It is cost-optimal $2N$ and depth is tiny for N ≤ 1e6.
 - Choose `base_B = 16` or 32 for direct expansion.
 - Emit both human-readable and minified header variants.
 Use minified in production builds.
 - Build a small CLI that produces the header on demand.
 Do not hand-write big macros.

-## Example generator pseudo-code (skeleton)
+### Example generator pseudo-code (skeleton)

 ```python
 def emit_areuniq(n):